 Gantt charts are not a built-in chart type in Microsoft Office (Excel, PowerPoint, and Word).
 There are templates you can download to create Gantt charts or add-ins you can buy.
 In this article I want to show you how you can create an accurate, informative Gantt chart with Milestones using a stacked bar chart in Excel (a similar method can be used to create the Gantt in PowerPoint).
+If you want an advanced solution with a video tutorials and sample Excel files for both monthly and daily Gantt charts, click here to jump to the bottom of the page to learn more.
 Here’s what our completed graph will look like.

 Step 1 – Simple list of tasks with milestones identified

 We start with a simple list of tasks with the start and end dates, as well as an indicator as to which tasks are milestones.
 I prefer start and end dates to start dates and durations because in most cases durations do not account for weekends and holidays, making the calculations much harder.
-Here is the list we start with (this list can be copied into Excel from project management software like MS Project).
+Here is the list we start with (this list can be copied into Excel from another Excel worksheet, a Word table, or a web-based table).

 Step 2 – Create the table for the Gantt chart